rcapell/HYPEtools/cran-comments.md

 ## Resubmission 2
-This is a resubmission.
+This is a resubmission after comments and change requests by Victoria Wimmer.
 In this version we have made the following requested changes:
 * Removed redundant "Functions to" from the beginning of DESCRIPTION
+* We have no relevant references to describe methods in our package.
+The package objective is to provide service functions in order to integrate a hydrological model (HYPE) into R workflows
+* Updated code to remove unexecutable code in HypeMultiVar.Rd
 * Updated code to use TRUE and FALSE instead of T and F
+* Updated \value section where it was missing before
+* Examples updated to contain executable code, based on demo data packaged in inst/demo_model
 * Removed default write path from PlotBasinOutput(), PlotBasinSummary(), and functions in functioncollection_export.R
 * Updated MapRegionalSources(), PlotSubbasinRouting(), PlotMapPoints(), PlotMapOutput() functions to ensure that they do not write by default to the user's home filespace
 * Updated ReadPar(), PlotBasinOutput(), and PlotBasinSummary() functions so that they do not change user options